boldflight/BibleConverter/test_EPUB/output/jer.md

 ### Ebed Melech Is Promised Deliverance because of His Faith

-[15] Now the **Lord’**s message had come to Jeremiah while he was still confined in the courtyard of the guardhouse, [16] “Go and tell Ebed Melech the Nubian, ‘This is what the **Lord** of Heaven’s Armies, the God of Israel, has said, “I will carry out against this city what I promised.
+[15] Now the **Lord**'s message had come to Jeremiah while he was still confined in the courtyard of the guardhouse, [16] “Go and tell Ebed Melech the Nubian, ‘This is what the **Lord** of Heaven’s Armies, the God of Israel, has said, “I will carry out against this city what I promised.
 It will mean disaster and not good fortune for it.
 When that disaster happens, you will be there to see it.
 [17] But I will rescue you when it happens.
 I, the **Lord**, affirm it!
 You will not be handed over to those whom you fear.
 [18] I will certainly save you.
 You will not fall victim to violence.
 You will escape with your life because you trust in me.
 I, the **Lord**, affirm it!”’”